Ronnie Bucknum

 Ronald James Bucknum (April 5, 1936 – April 23, 1992) was an American race car driver, born in Alhambra, California.

 Bucknum participated in 11 Formula One World Championship Grands Prix, debuting on August 2, 1964.
 He scored a total of two championship points.
 At the 1964 German Grand Prix, he became the first person to drive a Honda-engined car in Formula One.

 After Formula One, Bucknum drove in the USAC Championship Car series, racing in the 1967–1970 seasons with 23 starts, including the Indianapolis 500 in 1968–1970.
-He finished in the top ten 10 times, with his one victory coming at Michigan International Speedway in 1968.
+He finished in the top-ten ten times, with his one victory coming at Michigan International Speedway in 1968.

-He was the father of Jeff Bucknum, an Indy Racing League and American Le Mans Series driver.
+Bucknum was the father of Jeff Bucknum, an Indy Racing League and American Le Mans Series driver.
 Ronnie Bucknum died in San Luis Obispo, California following complications from diabetes.